 \subsection{Generative Diffusion Models}

-GDMs are fundamental techniques in various AIGC services.
-Applications of GDMs range from image and video generation in computer vision via DDPM~\cite{ho2020denoising} and video diffusion models~\cite{ho2022video}, to text generation and editing through Diffusion-LM~\cite{li2022diffusion} and DiffusER~\cite{reid2023diffuser}, to audio synthesis with ProDiff~\cite{huang2022prodiff} and DiffWave~\cite{kongdiffwave}, as well as specialized tasks such as graph generation~\cite{niu2020permutation} and molecular structure creation~\cite{ketata2023diffdock}.
-Increasingly, there is a demand for deploying GDMs on network edge devices for privacy-sensitive applications.
-Advances in model compression have enabled GDMs to operate on edge devices, yet the inference process of GDMs, i.e., executing denoising steps, is energy-intensive, adding to the overall network energy burden.
-Fortunately, the architecture of denoising chain opens up opportunities for novel distributed computing methods.
-Specifically, cooperative distributed GDM~\cite{du2023exploring} allows multiple denoising chains from several devices to share some denoising steps performed in one device, reducing overall network energy consumption.
+{GDMs are essential to various AIGC services.
+Their applications include image and video generation in computer vision using DDPM~\cite{ho2020denoising} and video diffusion models~\cite{ho2022video}, text generation and editing through Diffusion-LM~\cite{li2022diffusion} and DiffusER~\cite{reid2023diffuser}, audio synthesis with ProDiff~\cite{huang2022prodiff} and DiffWave~\cite{kongdiffwave}, as well as specialized tasks such as graph generation~\cite{niu2020permutation} and molecular structure creation~\cite{ketata2023diffdock}.
+As privacy-sensitive applications grow, there is increasing interest in deploying GDMs on edge devices.
+While model compression has made this feasible, the inference process—particularly the iterative denoising steps—remains energy-intensive, increasing the total energy cost across the network.
+However, the sequential structure of the denoising chain enables distributed computation.
+Cooperative distributed GDM~\cite{du2023exploring} exploits this structure by allowing devices to share partial denoising steps, which reduces redundant computation and lowers network-wide energy consumption.}